Remembering The Artists Of The Warsaw Uprising

 Because for our assault company…

-Jan Brzechwa, Kornel Makuszyński – who cheered on the fighters
+Jan Brzechwa, Kornel Makuszyński – cheering on the fighters

 The hour has struck!
 With bullets’ whiz